- Runlife has been increased by 400% (and still growing) vs. average runlife of 18 previous installations;

-- Pump setting depths were below / in the middle of perforations interval;
+- Pump setting depths were below / in the mid-point of perforations interval;

 - Successful passing the DLS casing due to compact design;